 The Black Swan by Nassim Nicholas Taleb

-I could have listed any of Nassim Taleb’s books here, but the one that stands out for me is The Black Swan.
+I could have listed any of Nassim Taleb’s books here, but the one that stands out is The Black Swan.

 I remember reading it for the first time and being blown away.
 I had to stop and reread multiple parts during my first reading because I was astounded by what I found.